-Baker's work has been exhibited nationally in New York, Chicago, Santa Fe, and San Francisco, as well as internationally in Paris and Switzerland.
-He has received the Klompching gallery Fresh 23 exhibit award, the inaugural fellowship residency award at The Image Flow in Mill Valley, CA, and a fellowship at KALA Art Institute in Berkeley, CA. Notably, Baker's art has been featured in the De Young Museum Fine Arts magazine, Analog Forever, and, published in 7x7, Tricycle Magazine, Divergents Magazine, Diffusion X, and The Hand Magazine, where his imagery adorned the cover.
+Baker’s unique work has been showcased both nationally and internationally, including exhibitions in New York, Chicago, Santa Fe, San Francisco, Paris, and Switzerland.
+His contributions to the art world have earned him several awards and fellowships, such as the Klompching Gallery’s Fresh 23 exhibit award, the inaugural fellowship residency at The Image Flow in Mill Valley, CA, and a fellowship at the KALA Art Institute in Berkeley, CA. His art has been prominently featured in the De Young Museum Fine Arts magazine and Analog Forever magazine, as well as, in 7x7, Tricycle Magazine, Divergents Magazine, Diffusion X, and The Hand Magazine, where his gum bichromate photograph received cover placement.

 Back to Top